 1 of 31

-Because Joaquín Guzmán grew up poor in a rural area, he began selling marijuana in elementary school and by age 15 was the family's primary breadwinner.
+Because Joaquín Guzmán grew up poor in a rural area, he began selling marijuana in elementary school.
+By age 15, he was his family's primary breadwinner.
 ALFREDO ESTRELLA/AFP/Getty Images

 2 of 31

-He was first recognized on Forbes' list of billionaires in 2009, which should come as no surprise, because his cartel was responsible for nearly half of America's drugs.
+He was first recognized on Forbes' list of billionaires in 2009.
+At the time, his cartel was responsible for supplying nearly half of America's drugs.
 Flickr

 3 of 31